 The essay prompts for this year’s application remain unchanged from the prior year.
-Like last year, applicants are asked to respond to four brief required prompts.
+Like last year, applicants are asked to respond to four brief required prompts. about career goals, leadership experiences, a 4 option short answer prompt, and 25-word fun fact prompt.
 They can also write an optional essay.
-However, re-applicants are asked to answer three additional essay prompts (one more than last year).
+However, re-applicants are asked to answer two additional essay prompts (one less than last year).

 These short essay questions cover a lot of ground: your professional path and goals, your alignment with the program’s core values, and who you are as a person.
 So you will need to do a lot of reflection to be able to choose the right stories/ examples to showcase your candidacy in the best manner.
 Make every word count and be as succinct, clear, and concise as you can.

-Let’s take closer look at each of these questions:
+Let’s take a closer look at each of these questions:

 Essay 1.
 Define your short-term post-MBA career goals.
 How are your professional strengths, past experience, and personal attributes aligned with these goals?
 (300 word limit)

 Then go ahead and address the second part of the question explaining how your professional experiences and strengths are aligned with this short-term goal, Discuss how your professional experiences and the skills acquired have propelled you to your desired career path.
-While detailing your professional experience, make sure to focus on your specific professional strengths (quantitative skills, communication skills etc.) and personal attributes (cultural flexibility, perseverance, etc.).
-Then you can wrap up the essay with a comment on how the specific resources of Goizueta MBA program will help you achieve your post MBA aspirations.
+While detailing your professional experience, make sure to focus on your specific professional strengths (quantitative skills, communication skills, etc.) and personal attributes (cultural flexibility, perseverance, etc.).
+Then you can wrap up the essay with a comment on how the specific resources of the Goizueta MBA program will help you achieve your post-MBA aspirations.